 With particular interests in human rights, mental health and incapacity law, Neil practises from Chambers, teaches undergraduate and postgraduate students, and delivers training to health, social care and legal professionals.
-In addition, he regularly publishes in books and journals and is Deputy Director of Manchester University’s Legal Advice Centre, and is also a Trustee for the mental health charity, Making Space.
+In addition, he regularly publishes in books and journals and is Clinical Lead of Manchester University’s Legal Advice Centre.

-Most of his current practice is in the Court of Protection where is instructed on behalf of individuals, local authorities and health authorities.
+Most of his current practice is in the Court of Protection where is instructed on behalf of individuals, the Official Solicitor, local authorities and health authorities.
 The proceedings involve many issues including:

 Advice has been given on a range of matters including: